LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 ### Task 2 - Review Authentication Behavior

+In this task, you'll utilize Fiddler Classic to review and test the behavior of outlook when Basic Authentication is passed (rather than modern authentication) from client to server.
+Basic Authentication has been in the process of being deprecated, and many organizations have already switched to more secure authentication methods.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.

     Both the **Fiddler** and **Outlook** apps should be open on **LON-CL1** with Fiddler connected to Outlooks Process ID (PID).